 The function of the Locational Pricing Calculator (LPC) is to determine the Real-Time LMP values and Regulation and Reserve Clearing Prices Ancillary Service clearing prices on a five minute basis.
 To accomplish this, the LPC utilizes input data from the approved Real-Time Security Constrained Economic Dispatch (RT SCED) solution that was used to dispatch the system at the time the LPC case was executed.
-Real-Time LMPs and Regulation and Reserve Clearing Prices are based on the latest approved real-time security constrained economic dispatch (RT SCED) program case, referred to as the reference case, for the same target time.
-If there is not an approved RT SCED case for the same target time, LPC will use the most recently approved RT SCED case prior to the target time as the reference case.
+Real-Time LMPs and Regulation and Reserve Clearing Prices are based on the latest approved real-time security constrained economic dispatch (RT SCED) program solution, referred to as the reference case, for the target time at the end of the current five minute interval.
+If there is not an approved RT SCED casesolution for the target time at the end of the current five minute interval, LPC will use the most recent approved RT SCED solution prior to the target time as the reference case.
 The Real-time LMPs and Regulation and Reserve Clearing Prices calculated by LPC are applied to each five-minute Real-time Settlement Interval ending at the LPC target time.
+In the event of an outage to RT SCED, the LPC will use the RT SCED case that best represents the conditions over the outage period as determined by the Market Operator.